tarunsinghdev/docs-event-easy/docs/app-initialization.md

 ### Persisting Login

-We use browser storage for the persisting the login.
-Here is a good news for you all, firebase has got us covered here.
+We use browser storage for persisting the login.
+Here is good news for you all, firebase has got us covered here.
 We don't need to do anything.
-It automatically stores our `user` in `Indexed DB` from when we can perform some action and **auto sign in** the user.
+It automatically stores our `user` in `Indexed DB` from when we can perform some action and **auto-sign in** the user.

 When the app loads we manually dispatch an action `verifyAuth()` from our `configStore.js`.